Stonepeople/Intro_to_R/README.md

 # Introduction to R for journalists
-prepared for the [European Journalism Centre](https://www.youtube.com/channel/UCkftXiUHGFBCPsBKd9uGbRA) News Impact Summit online follow-up sessions in December 2020
+(Prepared for the [European Journalism Centre](https://www.youtube.com/channel/UCkftXiUHGFBCPsBKd9uGbRA) News Impact Summit online follow-up sessions in December 2020)

 The training is intended to combine an introductory video with material the learner can see being used in the video and download and follow themselves - either alongside the video tutorials or later.